 Our board of directors is committed to strong, independent board leadership and believes that objective oversight of management is a critical aspect of effective corporate governance.
 Accordingly, while Mr. Timm serves as the chairperson, Mr. Hilsheimer currently serves as lead independent director of our board of directors.
-The primary responsibilities of the lead independent director are to: work with the Chief Executive Officer to develop board meeting schedules and agendas; provide the Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to the board of directors; develop the agenda for and moderate executive sessions of the independent members of the board of directors; preside over board meetings; act as principal liaison between the independent members of the board and the Chief Executive Officer; and convene meetings of the independent directors as appropriate.
-Accordingly, the lead independent director has substantial ability to shape the work of the board of directors.
-We believe that having a lead independent director supports the board of directors in its oversight of the business and affairs of Root.
-In addition, we believe that having a lead independent director creates an environment that is conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the board of directors to monitor whether management's actions are in the best interests of Root and its stockholders.
-As a result, Root believes that having a lead independent director can enhance the effectiveness of the board of directors as a whole.
+The primary responsibilities of the lead independent director are to: work with the Chief Executive Officer to develop board meeting schedules and agendas; provide the Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to the board of directors; develop the agenda for and moderate executive sessions of the independent members of the board of directors; preside over board meetings; act as principal liaison between the independent members of the board and the Chief Executive Officer; and convene meetings of the independent directors.
+We believe that having a lead independent director supports the board of directors in its oversight of the board of director creates an environment that is conducive to objective evaluation and oversight of management's performance, increasing management accountability and improving the ability of the board of directors to monitor whether management's actions are in the best interests of Root and its stockholders.
+As a result, Root believes that having a lead independent director sas a whole.